Updated: May 2008

 3. Balfe and Maria Malibran in Venice

-Additionally, she also agreed to sing a performance of Bellini's La Sonnambula (with Balfe at Count Rodolfo) at the Teatro Emeronittio as a benefit for Gallo.
-To show his appreciation, Gallo renamed his Theatre "Teatro M. F. G. Malibran" (Maria Felicia Garcia Malibran) in recognition of her generosity.
+It was during this time she also agreed to sing a "benefit" performance of Bellini's La Sonnambula (with Balfe at Count Rodolfo and the tenor Lorenzo Bonfigli as Elvino) at the Teatro Emeronittio for the manager, Gallo.
+To show his appreciation, Gallo renamed his Theatre "Teatro M. F. G. Malibran" (Maria Felicia Garcia-Malibran) in recognition of her generosity.
 This turned out to be a sensational performance, with Malibran receiving over 30 curtain calls.

-The theatre still retains the Malibran name today, in remembrance of that long ago eventful night in April 1835 when Malibran and Balfe sang together in Bellini's beautiful opera in Venice.
+The theatre still retains the Malibran name today, in remembrance of that long ago eventful night in April 1835 when Malibran and Balfe sang together in Bellini's beautiful opera in Venice.;

 Maria Malibran & Balfe in La Sonnambula in Venice